 With other websites like Meetup, you can find groups of like-minded people already doing the things you want to do.
 Browse by interest and location to find ongoing events and get-togethers.
 There are so many opportunities to engage with others in a hobby you already love or even to learn a new skill.

 Another option is sort of like Tinder but for women’s friendships.
 The Hey!
 VINA app shows you profiles of other users that you can choose whether or not you think you would click with.
 If they also choose you, then you match and can chat and eventually meet up in person.

 3. Workshops and Retreats

-Attending something longer like a retreat is a really incredible opportunity for much needed self-care alongside a group of women with similar goals.
+Attending something longer like a women's retreat is a really incredible opportunity for much needed self-care alongside a group of women with similar goals.
 It provides an environment to invest in yourself in a guilt-free setting with no outside responsibilities, obligations, or expectations.

-Mindful Health runs several wellness retreats each year.
+Mindful Health runs several women's wellness retreats each year.
 Two upcoming retreats are in Aurora, New York and Playa Ocotal, Costa Rica.
 These are women’s retreats full of laughter and meaningful conversation where you explore your beliefs, emotions, and physicality.
 Here you will find the support to show up in life as your best self.